-Table 1 presents the results of the reliability test of all research data, 321 observations, and the results show that the value of Cronbach's alpha based on standardized items all has a value higher than 67.1%.
+The Reliability Test in Table 1 presents the results of the reliability testing of all research data, containing 321 observations, and the result shows that the value of all Cronbach's alpha based on Standardized Items have a value over 67.1%.
 Therefore it can be concluded that the measurement instrument or variable indicator is declared reliable, so that it can be forwarded to the data analysis stage to test the proposed hypothesis.